jwetapatel/Final-Project_Group4/README.md

 - It's great stress relief and some games are just so much fun to play , Enjoyment for all age people.

  ## 3. Description of Source Data

+ - This dataset has been made available to Kaggle which is the home for many such datasets and competitions.
  - Our data is comprised from three different data sets found online.
 These datasets have video game titles, genres, console types, of games sold, dates, and region it   sold in.

 ## 4. Questions We Hope to Answer
 - Given our data sets we hope to answer the following: